In 2022, the number of email users worldwide is forecast at 4.3 billion.

 However, the catch lies where the subscribers don’t welcome these unsolicited email promotions.
 And that’s why bridging the most substantial gaps is essential.

-Let’s dive deep into the basics of permission-based email marketing first.
+Let's dive deep into the basics of permission-based email marketing first, with expert guidance from a trusted advertising email professional.

 Permission email marketing refers to communicating to only those subscribers who have consented to receive the brands’ emails.
 This method is also known as opt-in marketing.